de4liu/bigdata2021/syllabus.md

 ### 7.2 Late Policy - Flex Days

-**You have 5 flex days** that you may use at your discretion to defer the due date of a homework assignment, self-assessment quiz, or a team project (late lab completion is not accepted).
+**You have 5 flex days** that you may use at your discretion to defer the due date of a homework assignment or self-assessment quizzes (a set of self-assessments due on the same day is considered one "assignment").
 You must use your flex days in the whole day (24 hours) increments.
 You can defer a single assignment by **a maximum of 2 days**.

-You do not need to notify us if you want to use your flex days!
-Submit your homework when ready and the proper number of flex days will be deducted.
-Flex days may only be used for homework.
-You may not use flex days to defer the due date of self-assessment quizzes, active quizzes, your team project, or exams.
+You do not need to notify us if you want to use your flex days on homework or self-assessment quizzes!
+Submit your homework/self-assessment quizzes when ready and the proper number of flex days will be deducted.
+If you do not want to use your flex days on a certain assignment, please let the TA know.

 Flex days are intended to be used for unforeseen circumstances such as technical difficulties, family emergencies, and personal illness. **After your flex days have been used for the semester, late work will not be accepted and will earn no credit (0 points)**.